ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 Note that, as long as the secure association between the Client and the KDC persists, the same Client re-joining the group is recognized by the KDC by virtue of such a secure association.
 As a consequence, the re-joining Client keeps the same NODENAME and the associated subresource /ace-group/GROUPNAME/nodes/NODENAME.
 Also, if the Client is a Publisher, it receives a new Sender ID according to the same criteria defined above.

-If the application requires backward security, the KDC MUST generate updated security parameters and group keying material, and provide it to the current group members, upon the new node's joining (see {{rekeying}}).
+If the application requires backward security, the KDC MUST generate updated security parameters and group keying material, and provide it to the current group members upon the new node's joining (see {{rekeying}}).
 In such a case, the joining node is not able to access secure communication in the pub/sub group prior its joining.

 Upon receiving the Join Response, the joining node retrieves the KDC's authentication credential from the 'kdc_cred' parameter.
 The joining node MUST verify the proof-of-possession (PoP) evidence, which is a signature, specified in the 'kdc_cred_verify' parameter of the Join Response (REQ21).